Home » Why Does My Oven Cook Unevenly? Causes and Fixes

 Why Does My Oven Cook Unevenly?
 Causes and Fixes

 If your food comes out burnt on one side and undercooked on the other, you’re not alone.
-Uneven oven cooking is a common problem in UK homes, but in most cases it’s easy to fix once you know what’s causing it.
+Uneven oven cooking is a common problem in UK homes, but in many cases it’s easy to improve once you know what is causing it.

-Below are the most common reasons ovens cook unevenly, along with practical fixes you can try straight away.
+Below are some of the most common reasons ovens cook unevenly, along with simple fixes you can try straight away.

 Incorrect Shelf Position

 Different shelves experience different heat levels.
-Food placed too high can burn quickly, while food too low may cook slowly.
+Food placed too high can burn more quickly, while food placed too low may cook more slowly.

 Overcrowding the Oven

-When trays are packed too tightly, hot air can’t circulate properly.
-This is one of the biggest causes of uneven cooking in fan ovens.
+When trays are packed too tightly, hot air cannot circulate properly.
+This is one of the biggest causes of uneven cooking, especially in fan ovens.

 Fan Not Circulating Heat Properly

-If the fan is partially blocked or not working efficiently, heat can build up in certain areas, causing hot and cold spots.
+If the fan is partially blocked or not working efficiently, heat can build up in certain areas and create hot and cold spots.

 Inaccurate Oven Temperature

-Your oven may not be heating to the temperature shown on the dial or display.
-Even small differences can affect baking and roasting.
+Your oven may not actually be heating to the temperature shown on the dial or display.
+Even small temperature differences can affect baking and roasting.

 Opening the Door Too Often